Islandora/documentation/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] Does this PR link to related [issues](https://github.com/Islandora/documentation/issues/)?
 * [ ] Does the proposed documentation align with the [Islandora Documentation Style Guide](https://islandora.github.io/documentation/contributing/docs_style_guide/)?
+* [ ] Are the changes accurate, useful, free of typos, etc?

+> __Person merging__ should ensure the following
+* [ ] Does mkdocs still build successfully?
+(This is indicated by TravisCI passing.
+To test locally, and see warnings, see [How To Build Documentation](https://islandora.github.io/documentation/technical-documentation/docs-build/).)
 * [ ] If pages are renamed or removed, have all internal links to those pages been fixed?
 * [ ] If pages are added, have they been linked to or placed in the menu?
-* [ ] Does mkdocs still build successfully?
-(This is indicated by TravisCI passing.
-To test locally see [How To Build Documentation](https://islandora.github.io/documentation/technical-documentation/docs-build/).)
-* [ ] Did the PR receive at least one approval from a committer (reflecting that the changes are accurate, free of typos, etc), and all issues raised have been addressed?
+* [ ] Did the PR receive at least one approval from a committer, and all issues raised have been addressed?
-* [ ] On merging, did you complete the merge using [keywords](https://help.github.com/en/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue#manually-linking-a-pull-request-to-an-issue)?